What Is Bulimia?

-What Are the Symptoms of Bulimia Nervosa?
+What Are Symptoms of Bulimia?

-Symptoms of bulimia may include:
+Physical symptoms of bulimia can include:

 - Dental problems